 There are a few key points that will help you succeed as an Amazon FBA seller.

 There are a couple of personality traits that will be better suited to selling on Amazon FBA.
-First of all that you’re not shy to scan.
+First of all that you’re not shy to scan items in stores.
 Second, that you like shopping.

 You will be scanning lots and lots of items in stores just to find something that could be profitable enough that it’s worth you buying and listing on Amazon.
 Most people in the store will ignore you but some people will wonder what the heck you’re doing and will ask you in just those words.
 If you feel uncomfortable with standing out a little, this might not be the best choice for you.

 For me, I can be shy in some situations AND I don’t like shopping – lol.
-So maybe this wasn’t the ideal side hustle for me.
+So maybe selling on Amazon wasn’t the ideal side hustle for me.
 Know your personality because this will tell you a lot about if this business is a good fit for you.

 If you decide to sell on Amazon FBA like I did, you won’t need to worry about storage as much because you will be shipping your goods to an Amazon warehouse for them to sell for you.
-But while you’re in the buying inventory stage you will still need a certain amount of space to store things before you send them in to Amazon.
+But while you’re in the buying inventory stage you will still need a certain amount of space to store things before you send them in to Amazon fulfillment centers.

 To start selling on Amazon, you will need some money at the beginning.
-You don’t need to have a lot of money to start but you do need to have some.
-You have to buy inventory before you can sell it.
+You don’t need to have a lot of money to start but you do need to have some to buy products.
+As FBA sellers, you have to buy inventory before you can sell it.

 That last point is SUPER important and it’s something I regret not doing.
 I don’t think I gave selling on Amazon FBA my best shot and that’s because I was doing it on my own.
 There are VERY experienced sellers who have already put in the time and made the mistakes so you don’t have to.
 Only in my case, I did put in the time and I did make all the mistakes.
 Lol